jacekciach/wolfcms-calendar-plugin/README.md

 The plugin has been tested on a real, living page, with Wolf CMS 0.7.8.

 All views are translatable.
-There are three translations included: Polish, English and Dutch.
+There are four translations included: Polish, English, Dutch and Spanish.
 The names of days of the week and of months are based on a current system locale.

 \* the calendar view should be used on the top calendar behaviour page; but it's not a requirement